Cholelithiasis

 Cholelithiasis: Figure 1 in Gallstones.

-1. Symptoms of cholelithiasis, when present, include paroxysmal acute abdominal pain—so-called biliary colic—which is the key symptom of cholelithiasis.
+1. Symptoms of cholelithiasis, when present, include paroxysmal acute abdominal pain—so-called biliary colic—which is the key manifestation of cholelithiasis.
 It often appears after ingestion of a fatty meal and is caused by elevated pressure in the gallbladder following occlusion of the cystic duct by a gallstone.
 The pain is located in the right upper abdominal quadrant or in the central epigastrium and can be referred to the right subscapular region.
 It usually lasts >30 minutes but <5 hours, resolves gradually, and may be accompanied by nausea and vomiting.
 Other atypical symptoms include heartburn, epigastric discomfort after ingestion of fatty meals, and bloating.
 Pain persisting >5 hours or fever with rigors may indicate acute cholecystitis, cholangitis, or acute biliary pancreatitis.

 2. Signs present during biliary colic include right upper quadrant tenderness and pain on palpation in the right upper abdominal quadrant upon deep inspiration.